ppandey29200/MSCS532_Assignment5/README.md

 Average Case Execution Time: 0.002345 seconds<br>
 Worst Case Execution Time: 0.003456 seconds<br>

-Adjust the test_size variable in the script to change the size of the test cases.
+Adjust the sizes variable in the script to change the size of the test cases.